|Position:||Assistant Coach/Recruiting Coordinator|

 Silva had led Nebraska's efforts to bring young talent to Lincoln.
 In the fall of 2013, Baseball America ranked Nebraska’s recruiting class No. 11 in the nation, the highest ranking for the Huskers in school history.

-On the mound, Nebraska's pitching staff put together one of its best efforts in nearly a decade in 2014.
-The squad posted a 3.50 ERA, the lowest since 2006 when the Huskers notched a 3.40 ERA.
-It was also just the second time since 2006 that the Huskers have had an ERA under 4.00.
+The 2015 team built on the success it started in 2014, as NU posted a 3.50 ERA, the lowest since 2006 when the Huskers notched a 3.40 ERA.
+It was also just the second time since 2006 that the Huskers had had an ERA under 4.00.

 Individually, Sinclair thrived under Silva, as the junior college transfer from Spring Hill, Kan., was tabbed as a third-team All-American and an unanimous All-Big Ten pick after posting a 9-1 record with a 2.15 ERA.
 DeLeon was selected as a second-team all-conference pick and Bummer was picked in the 19th round by the Chicago White Sox after being picked in the 31st round by the New York Yankees in 2011.